dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeReader/properties.md

 ## _bUseFullFeature

 Set usage of compact or full featured SDK.
-If set to `true`, use the fully-featured WASM module.
+If set to `false`, use the compact-featured WASM module.

 *Note: this API may change in the future.*